Debate over the atomic bombings of Hiroshima and Nagasaki: Atomic diplomacy

-US public opinion on the bombings
+Public opinion

+In the United States

 The Pew Research Center conducted a 2015 survey showing that 56% of Americans supported the atomic bombings of Hiroshima and Nagasaki and 34% opposed.
 The study highlighted the impact of the respondents' generations, showing that support for the bombings was 70% among Americans 65 and older but only 47% for those between 18 and 29.
 Political leanings also impacted responses, according to the survey; support was measured at 74% for Republicans and 52% for Democrats.

+There are also differences in support and disapproval by ethnic groups.
+According to a CBS News survey, 49% of white Americans supported the atomic bombings, while only 24% of non-white Americans supported the bombings.

+In a 2025 Pew Research Center survey conducted ahead of the 80th anniversary of the bombings, American views appeared more divided than ever: only 35% of respondents said the bombings were justified, while 31% said they were not justified, and 33% were unsure.
+The 2025 survey also revealed that older adults (65+) remained the most supportive age group (48%), while adults under 30 were more likely to say the bombings were unjustified (44%) than justified (27%).

 American approval of the bombings has decreased substantially since 1945, when a Gallup poll showed 85% support while only 10% disapproved.
 Forty-five years later, in 1990, Gallup conducted another poll and found 53% support and 41% opposition.
 Another Gallup poll in 2005 echoed the findings of the 2015 Pew Research Center study by finding 57% support with 38% opposition.
 While the poll data from the Pew Research Center and Gallup show a stark drop in support for the bombings over the last half-century, Stanford political scientists have conducted research supporting their hypothesis that American public support for the use of nuclear force would be just as high today as in 1945 if a similar yet contemporary scenario presented itself.

 In a 2017 study conducted by political scientists Scott D. Sagan and Benjamin A. Valentino, respondents were asked if they would support the use of atomic force in a hypothetical situation that kills 100,000 Iranian civilians versus an invasion that would result in the deaths of 20,000 American soldiers.
 The results showed that 59% of Americans would approve of a nuclear strike in such a situation.
 However, a 2010 Pew survey showed that 64% of Americans approved of Barack Obama's declaration that the US would abstain from the use of nuclear weapons against nations that did not have them.

+In other countries

+The atomic bombings are often discussed from the viewpoint that they reduced casualties among soldiers, but this reflects a U.S. perspective; in other countries, the issue is frequently debated from different viewpoints.